 The vibrant colors, the mesmerizing pearls, the signature crunch – tobiko is a delicacy that appeals to all the senses!
 You’ve probably encountered this ingredient many times before—like in tobiko sushi rolls, on top of rice, or as a sashimi garnish—but what exactly is tobiko, and what makes it special?

-In this article, we aim to examine the unique characteristics and qualities of tobiko and explain what sets it apart from other styles of roe.
+In this article, we aim to examine the unique characteristics and qualities of natural tobiko and explain what sets it apart from other styles of roe.

 We’ll also do a side-by-side comparison of tobiko and caviar, showing the differences and similarities between these two beloved ingredients.
 No more waiting – let’s talk tobiko!

 DEFINITION OF TOBIKO

 Let’s start off with a complete definition of tobiko to get us on track.

 Tobiko is a type of fish roe (fish eggs), specifically flying fish roe.
 While there are more than 60 separate species of flying fish in the sea, tobiko is most commonly harvested from Cheilopogon agoo, better known as the Japanese flying fish.

 There are many other varieties of flying fish that yield quality tobiko, found in the Northern Atlantic around Iceland and even in certain regions of the West Indies.

 Producing tobiko is similar to other styles of roe.
 The unfertilized eggs are harvested from the female fish, impurities are removed, and then salt-cured to imbue a smoky flavor while preserving the eggs for longer shelf life.
 This is part of what gives roe its salty taste and crunchy texture.